 Iconic pleated paper lamps provide a soft, diffused glow that mimics the warmth of a candle, creating an incredibly cozy atmosphere.
 These lightweight fixtures add a touch of Japanese tradition while looking perfectly at home in a modern Nordic setting.

 Hang them at varying heights to add a playful yet sophisticated focal point to a dining room or a quiet bedroom corner.
-Soft lighting is a foundational element of Japandi Home Secrets: Everything You Need To Know.
+Soft, layered lighting is a foundational element of the Japandi Home Secrets: Everything You Need To Know.

 19#.
 Mix Dark and Light Wood Tones